camunda-community-hub/zeebe-docker-compose/README.md

 # Zeebe + Operate in Docker

+This repository contains configuration files to setup an environment to develop with [Zeebe].
+It is the recommend way for developing and is maintained by the Zeebe team itself.

+The configurations manage the following Zeebe components:

-[Zeebe](https://zeebe.io) is a workflow engine for micro-services orchestration engine.
+- [Zeebe] is a workflow engine for micro-services orchestration.

-[Operate](https://zeebe.io/blog/2019/04/announcing-operate-visibility-and-problem-solving/) is an operations tool for monitoring and troubleshooting live workflow instances in Zeebe.
+- [Operate](https://zeebe.io/blog/2019/04/announcing-operate-visibility-and-problem-solving/) is an operations tool for monitoring and troubleshooting live workflow instances in Zeebe.

-[Simple Monitor](https://github.com/zeebe-io/zeebe-simple-monitor) is an unofficial development monitoring tool.
-This should not be used in production as it has a performance impact on the broker.
+- [Simple Monitor](https://github.com/zeebe-io/zeebe-simple-monitor) is a **community maintained** monitoring tool for development purpose.
+This should **not** be used in production as it has a performance impact on the broker.

-For more information on using Zeebe and Operate, consult the Quickstart Guide in the [Zeebe docs](https://docs.zeebe.io).
+For more information on using Zeebe and Operate, consult the Quickstart Guide in the [Zeebe docs](https://docs.zeebe.io/getting-started/README.html).

 The `docker-compose.yml` files in this repository can be used to start a single Zeebe broker; optionally with Simple Monitor, or with Operate, along with the Elasticsearch and Kibana containers that Operate needs.